Dreaming of an eclipse: when the hidden becomes visible

 The moon changes color — becomes red, copper, dark.
 Something alarming and captivating at the same time.
 It is a different moon.
 The same — and not the same.
 Something responds deep within.

-This image carries the voice of your Healer — that part which knows: change in the familiar is not always a threat.
+This image carries the voice of your Healer: that part for which change in the familiar is not always a threat.
 Sometimes it is transformation.
 The Healer looks at the red moon and says: “This is not the end.
 This is another phase.
 What seems dark now carries something important within it.”

 A lunar eclipse in a dream is an image of transformation in the sphere of feelings and relationships.
 Something in your emotional world is changing color.
 A feeling that was one thing becomes another.
 A relationship that seemed permanent enters a phase of reconsideration.
 A transition, not a loss.
 The moon does not go out during an eclipse.
 It only looks different.